 Martinique is an island in the eastern Caribbean Sea.
 It is an overseas department of France, hence Martinique is also one of the twenty-six regions of France and an integral part of the Republic.
 As part of France, Martinique is part of the European Union, and its currency is the euro.
 Its official language is French, although most inhabitants also speak Antillean Creole.
-On this island French Law is in force which carries with it the legalization of homosexuality and the other statutes pertaining to LGBT rights of individuals and relationships.
+On this island French Law is in force which carries with it the legalization of homosexuality and the other statutes pertaining to LGBT rights of individuals and relationships, including gay marriage as of 2013.
 See Gay Rights in France.
 The island enjoys a higher standard of living than most other Caribbean countries.
 Martinique is a part of the French West Indies.

 No photo galleries available.